gatk-workflows/gatk4-somatic-snvs-indels/README.md

 #### Outputs
 - PON vcf and index
 - Normal calls vcf and index

+### mutect2-normal-normal :
+Used to validate mutect2 workflow.

+#### Requirements/expectations
+- One analysis-ready BAM file (and its index) for each replicate

+#### Outputs
+- False Positive VCF files and its index with summary

 ### Software version requirements :
 - GATK4 or later